Transcriptome: Transcription

 The transcriptome encompasses all the ribonucleic acid (RNA) transcripts present in a given organism or experimental sample.
 RNA is the main carrier of genetic information that is responsible for the process of converting DNA into an organism's phenotype.
 A gene can give rise to a single-stranded messenger RNA (mRNA) through a molecular process known as transcription; this mRNA is complementary to the strand of DNA it originated from.
 The enzyme RNA polymerase II attaches to the template DNA strand and catalyzes the addition of ribonucleotides to the 3' end of the growing sequence of the mRNA transcript.

 In order to initiate its function, RNA polymerase II needs to recognize a promoter sequence, located upstream (5') of the gene.
 In eukaryotes, this process is mediated by transcription factors, most notably Transcription factor II D (TFIID) which recognizes the TATA box and aids in the positioning of RNA polymerase at the appropriate start site.
 To finish the production of the RNA transcript, termination takes place usually several hundred nuclecotides away from the termination sequence and cleavage takes place.
 This process occurs in the nucleus of a cell along with RNA processing by which mRNA molecules are capped, spliced and polyadenylated to increase their stability before being subsequently taken to the cytoplasm.
 The mRNA gives rise to proteins through the process of translation that takes place in ribosomes.

 Types of RNA transcripts

-In accordance with the central dogma of molecular biology, the transcriptome initially encompassed only protein-coding mRNA transcripts.
-Nevertheless, several RNA subtypes with distinct functions exist.
-Many RNA transcripts do not code for protein or have different regulatory functions in the process of gene transcription and translation.
-RNA types which do not fall within the scope of the central dogma of molecular biology are non-coding RNAs which can be divided into two groups of long non-coding RNA and short non-coding RNA.
+Almost all functional transcripts are derived from known genes.
+The only exceptions are a small number of transcripts that might play a direct role in regulating gene expression near the prompters of known genes.
+(See Enhancer RNA.)

+Gene occupy most of prokaryotic genomes so most of their genomes are transcribed.
+Many eukaryotic genomes are very large and known genes may take up only a fraction of the genome.
+In mammals, for example, known genes only account for 40-50% of the genome.
+Nevertheless, identified transcripts often map to a much larger fraction of the genome suggesting that the transcriptome contains spurious transcripts that do not come from genes.
+Some of these transcripts are known to be non-functional because they map to transcribed pseudogenes or degenerative transposons and viruses.
+Others map to unidentified regions of the genome that may be junk DNA.